 Senior Curator, Aboriginal and Torres Strait Islander Art, National Gallery of Australia

 Franchesca Cubillo is a Larrakia, Bardi, Wardaman and Yanuwa woman from the ‘Top End’ of the Northern Territory.
-Until recently, she was senior curator of Aboriginal and Torres Strait Islander Art at the National Gallery of Australia (2009–12), where she led the curatorial team in developing eleven purpose-built Indigenous Australian art galleries, the largest display of Aboriginal and Torres Strait Islander art in the world.
-She has over twenty years’ experience working in state and national cultural institutions.
+She is the Senior Curator of Aboriginal and Torres Strait Islander Art at the National Gallery of Australia (2009–Present), where she leads the curatorial team in developing eleven purpose-built Indigenous Australian art galleries, the largest display of Aboriginal and Torres Strait Islander art in the world.
+She has over twenty-five years’ experience working in state and national cultural institutions.

-Franchesca worked on the major exhibitions Petroglyphs (2003) and Colliding worlds: first contact in the western desert, 1932–1984 (2006) and was co-editor of the book for the National Gallery of Australia’s second National Indigenous Art Triennial, unDisclosed, which is currently touring Australia.
+Franchesca worked on the major exhibitions Petroglyphs (2003) and Colliding worlds: first contact in the western desert, 1932–1984 (2006) and was co-editor of the book for the National Gallery of Australia’s second National Indigenous Art Triennial, unDisclosed.

 In 2006, she undertook a Churchill Fellowship to investigate international responses to the repatriation of the ancestral remains of indigenous nations worldwide.
 She holds a Bachelor of Arts in Aboriginal Affairs and Honours in Anthropology from the University of Adelaide and is currently undertaking a PhD at the Australian National University.

-Franchesca was senior curator of Aboriginal Art and Material Culture at the Museum and Art Gallery of Northern Territory (2006–09), where she developed the collection, curated several Indigenous art exhibitions and delivery the prestigious Telstra National Aboriginal and Torres Islander Art Award.
+Franchesca was senior curator of Aboriginal Art and Material Culture at the Museum and Art Gallery of the Northern Territory (2006–09), where she developed the collection, curated several Indigenous art exhibitions, including the delivery of the prestigious Telstra National Aboriginal and Torres Islander Art Award.
 Previously, she held positions at Tandanya, National Aboriginal Cultural Institute, and the National Museum of Australia.
 Franchesca was curator of Aboriginal Anthropology at the South Australia Museum for eight years, where she assisted in the redevelopment of the Australian Aboriginal Cultures Gallery in 2000.

 Larrakia Nation Representative